vectorgrp/sil-kit/docs/usage/demos.rst

          <ParticipantName>
            The name of the participant within the simulation; must either be ``CanWriter`` or ``CanReader``.
-         [domainId]
+         [registryUri]
-           Domain id of the registry to connect to; defaults to 42 (optional).
+           The vib:// URI of the registry to connect to; defaults to vib://localhost:8500 (optional).
          [\-\-async]
            If async flag is set, the participant will join the simulation unsynchronized and it will not need the SystemController to start.
    *  -  Parameter Example
       -  .. parsed-literal::

-            # Creates a CAN Writer Process in the default domain 42:
+            # Creates a CAN Writer Process with the default registry URI
             |DemoDir|/IbDemoCan Demos/Can/IbConfig_DemoCan.json CanWriter
    *  -  System Example
       - For synchronized execution: